Vendicated/BrainfuckInterpreter/README.md

 ## Interpreter

 This interprets any given Brainfuck code.
-It does not check the validity of the Brainfuck, so you might run into errors if you try to interpret invalid Brainfuck code.

 Usage: Compile, then run